j-morano/contemporary-z/README.md

 ### Usage:

+The default alias of Contemporary-z is `z`.
+However, if a different alias is preferred, it can be easily changed in the installation scripts.
+Hereafter, `cz` refers to the entire application, and `z` refers to the command.

 ```fish
 z [options] [folder or substrings]
 ```

-1. If no option nor folder or substrings are specified, `z` prints a numbered list of the most frequent directories to select one of them by introducing its number.
+1. If no option nor folder or substrings are specified, `cz` prints a numbered list of the most frequent directories to select one of them by introducing its number.

-2. If a folder name is introduced, `z` jumps to the folder (if available) and adds it to the folders database (if it is not already added).
+2. If a folder name is introduced, `cz` jumps to the folder (if available) and adds it to the folders database (if it is not already added).

-3. If a substring or substrings are introduced, `z` searches in the database for coincidences.
-If there is only one coincidence, `z` accesses the folder directly.
-If there are 2 or more coincidences, `z` outputs the list, as in the case 1.
+3. If a substring or substrings are introduced, `cz` searches in the database for coincidences.
+If there is only one coincidence, `cz` accesses the folder directly.
+If there are 2 or more coincidences, `cz` outputs the list, as in the case 1.